greghutch/fleet-debugger/README.md

 A debugging tool for use with the stateful Last Mile Fleet Solutions and On Demaind Rides and Deliveries solutions.

+Currently setup to demo use of JSJS sdk and a angular hello world app

 ## Disclaimer

 This is not an officially supported Google product